Frequently Asked Questions

 How complete must my project be?

-Some research and scholarship is undertaken in stages, which might take years to complete; therefore, applicants are not required to have the full and final conclusion to their projects.
+Research and scholarship is undertaken in stages, which might take years to complete; therefore, applicants are not required to have the full and final conclusion to their projects.
 However, the presentation must be complete enough to represent a tidy and professional portrayal of the work, even if it is not yet entirely complete.

 How can I participate in the URS?